valeriebaldinger/valeriebaldinger.github.io/_pages/about.md

 About
 ======
 I am a PhD student in Finance at NYU Stern School of Business.
-My research interests include asset pricing and behavioral economics.
+My research interests include asset pricing and behavioral finance.

 Before joining Stern, I worked as a Research Analyst at the Federal Reserve Bank of New York and received an MSc in Economics from the London School of Economics.